jdereg/json-command-servlet/README.md

 When calling an n-cube controller from Javascript, the call looks like this:

-    var result = call("apollo.getCell", [{'state':'OH'}]);
+    var result = call("apollo.getCell", [{method:'calcPrice', state:'OH'}]);

-In this example, the n-cube `apollo`, method `getCell([state:'OH'])` are invoked.
+In this example, the n-cube `apollo` is located and method `getCell([method:'calcPrice', state:'OH'])` is invoked.
 N-Cubes are called this way to allow you to have as many rules execute (and scoping) as desired.
 You can call into a lookup table (decision table), a decision tree (a cube that looks into other cubes, and so on), a rules cube, and a template cube (mail-merge with replaceable parts).

 Any read-only n-cube method can be called in this manner:
     `containsCell,